Williamsburg, Brooklyn: Music

 These events eventually diminished in number as chain stores and high rises moved into the area, rents rose, and regulations were enforced.
 A number of smaller, fleeting spaces, and several Manhattan-based venues also opened locations here.
 In the summers of 2006, 2007, and 2008, events including concerts, movies, and dance performances were staged at the previously abandoned pool at McCarren Park in Greenpoint.
 Starting in 2009, these pool parties are now held at the Williamsburg waterfront.

-The neighborhood has also attracted a respectable funk, soul and worldbeat music scene spearheaded by labels such as Daptone and Truth & Soul Records – and fronted by acts such as the Antibalas Afrobeat Orchestra and Sharon Jones & The Dap-Kings.
-Jazz and World Music has found a foothold, with classic jazz full-time at restaurant venues like Zebulon and Moto, and – on the more avant and noise side – at spots like the Lucky Cat, B.P.M., Monkeytown (closed in 2010), and Eat Records.
+The neighborhood's funk, soul and worldbeat music scene has been spearheaded by labels such as Daptone and Truth & Soul Records and fronted by acts such as the Antibalas Afrobeat Orchestra and Sharon Jones & The Dap-Kings.
+Classic jazz is performed full-time at restaurant venues like Zebulon and Moto.
+More avant and noise music is found at venues like the Lucky Cat, B.P.M., Monkeytown (closed in 2010), and Eat Records.
 A Latin Jazz community continues among the Caribbean community in Southside and East Williamsburg, centered around the many social clubs in the neighborhood.
 In the early 2000s, the neighborhood also became a center of electroclash.
 Friday and Saturday parties at Club Luxx (now Trash) introduced electronic acts like W.I.T., A.R.E.
 Weapons, Fischerspooner, and Scissor Sisters.

-Williamsburg is also the place where innovative fusions of music, art and living systems emerged such as Nerve Circle's "media organism's" at Minor Injury Gallery in 1990 and 1991, and the "web jam," the aesthetic algorithm informing the large warehouse event Organism in 1993.
-In 1994, Lalalandia's "techno-organic" club, El Sensorium, gave birth to a new form of electronic music called illbient.
-Other new genres of electronic music emerged in Williamsburg at that time, including dark, hip hop-, ambient- and dub-influenced varieties.